 6. Paint the model by selecting colour swatches in the palette and clicking on your drawing.
 Note that only closed zones will be painted.
 If there's a gap in your artwork, you must close before you can paint it.

-- 8. Adjust the colours-see Mixing Colours on page 229.
+- 7. To separate the lines and fill zones on separated art layers, see Art Layers on page 384. - 8.
+Adjust the colours-see Mixing Colours on page 220.

 Sharing the Colour Model